What is the Cheapest Shipping Option?

 Save Money by Reusing Shipping Boxes

+Note that when reusing shipping boxes, removing all the old labels is important.
+Similarly, you can cover them up with tan shipping tape.
 The goal is to remove all evidence of a prior shipping address and instructions.
-Doing so will help avoid confusion as you re-use the box to ship somewhere else.
+Doing so will help avoid confusion as you reuse the box to ship elsewhere.

 Choose the Right Packaging

-I mentioned earlier about choosing the right box for shipping your packages, but do you really need a box?
+I mentioned choosing the correct box to ship your packages earlier, but do you need a box?
 In some cases, padded or bubble envelopes might suffice.

 These envelopes are generally less expensive than boxes.
-And you can save even more money if you buy your packaging somewhere other than at the shipping store or post office.
+You can save even more money if you buy your packaging elsewhere, such as at the shipping store or post office.

 Think about your package and what type of shipping package it requires to be safe.
-Don’t overdo it by using more expensive boxes when they’re not necessary.
+Please don’t overdo it by using more expensive boxes when they’re not necessary.

 Choose a Slower Shipping Time

 Another way to save money on shipping is to choose a slower shipping time.
-In other words, don’t send a package overnight when it can easily wait a week before it has to be there.
+In other words, please don’t send a package overnight when it can easily wait a week before it arrives.

 Think about the item and who you’re shipping to.
 If it’s a client for your business, set arrival expectations ahead of time: Under-promise and over-deliver.